silexphp/Pimple/README.rst

     $container['cookie_name'] = 'SESSION_ID';
     $container['session_storage_class'] = 'SessionStorage';

-Defining Services
+Definin' Services
 ~~~~~~~~~~~~~~~~~

-A service is an object that does something as part of a larger system.
+A service be an object that does somethin' as part of a larger system.
-Examples of services: Database connection, templating engine, mailer.
+Examples of services be: Database connection, templating engine, mailer.
 Almost
 any object could be a service.

-Services are defined by anonymous functions that return an instance of an
+Services be defined by anonymous functions that return an instance of an
 object

 .. code-block:: php